-> Age: Deep-vein thrombosis is rare in children and the risk increases with age, most occurring in the over 40s.
+Age: Deep-vein thrombosis is rare in children, and the risk increases with age, most occurring in the over 40s.

-> Thrombosis is a protective mechanism which prevents loss of blood and seals off damaged blood vessels.
+Thrombosis is a protective mechanism that prevents the loss of blood and seals off damaged blood vessels.
 Fibrinolysis counteracts or stabilizes the thrombosis.
 The triggers of venous thrombosis are frequently multifactorial, with the different parts of the triad of Virchow contributing in varying degrees in each patient, but all result in early thrombus interaction with the endothelium.
 This then stimulates local cytokine production and causes leukocyte adhesion to the endothelium, both of which promote venous thrombosis.
 Depending on the relative balance between the coagulation and thrombolytic pathways, thrombus propagation occurs.
 DVT is commonest in the lower limb below the knee and starts at low-flow sites, such as the soleal sinuses, behind venous valve pockets.

-> As per the NICE guidelines following investigations are done:
+As per the NICE guidelines following investigations are done:

 Deciding how to investigate is determined by the risk of DVT.
 The first step is to assess the clinical probability of a DVT using the Wells scoring system.